Counseling Psychology PHD

 Students demonstrate competence in assessment and interventions consistent with their future role as health service psychologists.

-Students are able to appropriately integrate spiritual and religious issues into the science and practice of counseling psychology
+Students are able to appropriately integrate spiritual and religious issues into the science and practice of counseling psychology.
+At a personal level, students are supported in magnifying their faith in Jesus Christ as part of their personal philosphy and professional theories of research and practice.

 Evidence of Learning